sourcegraph/about/retrospectives/index.md

 Review the action items from the previous retrospective and discuss the current state.
 Is it complete?
 If not, why?
 Are there any followup actions?

-#### Group (15 min)

-Have the author of each feedback item read it out loud and answer any questions or points of clarification (this is not time for discussion).

 #### Vote (5 min)

 Ask each participant vote on the items that they deem most important.
 Make sure that participants understand the rules for voting: